atlasunified/Templates-ComfyUI-/README.md

 # Templates for the [ComfyUI Interface](https://github.com/comfyanonymous/ComfyUI)

-## Workflows for the ComfyUI right here at [Wyrde ComfyUI Workflows](https://github.com/wyrde/wyrde-comfyui-workflows)
+## Workflows for the ComfyUI at [Wyrde ComfyUI Workflows](https://github.com/wyrde/wyrde-comfyui-workflows)

 ADDED: Co-LoRA NET -- A mixture of control net and LoRA that allows for robust sketches and what not...